Topics

 Even though it is not up to extreme carb restriction (ketogenic), I believe my idea would result in a diet similar to a low-carb diet.

-Those who recommend low-carb diets say, "it is the carbohydrates that cause obesity, and instead of limiting these, you can eat protein-and fat-rich foods such as meat, fish, eggs, and butter to make up for the calories.”
+Those who advocate low-carb diets say, "it is the carbohydrates that cause weight gain, and instead of limiting them, you can eat as many protein-and fat-rich foods as you like to make up for the calories.”

 In reality, however, it is not "you can eat" but rather "you have to" in order to lose weight.